B1nus/wezy/README.md

 ```
 # Comptime
 Any expression that is known at compile time can be evaluated at compile time using the `comptime` keyword.
 This functionality is borrow from zig.

+Any expressiom that would normaly require error handling that is compile time known can omit the error handling.
+The compiler will throw an error if the expression is evaluated as such.
 # Try
 `try function()` is syntax sugar for the code block:
 ```